yuehanwang17mcp/big-data-spring2018/week-05/PSet4_Raster.md

 In class, we wrote one function to calculate the Normalized Difference Vegetation Index and one function to estimate surface emissivity.

 Build on these functions, writing six other functions, using the code I showed in in the workshop.
+Note that when you're working with the Landsat data, you'll need to either...

+1. Use the much longer Landsat-provided file names.
+I recommend doing this, as it will allow you to much more easily use these scripts across multiple Landsat scenes.
+2. Rename your files, making them shorter and more... well, appealing I guess.

 ## Code from Class